 Best Ski Mittens

-Perhaps the most important factor is sizing.
-Too tight, and they’ll be uncomfortable; too loose, and you’ll lose dexterity and they won’t be as warm.
-While most companies go with the generic “small-medium-large” sizing, others will have short and long versions, and yet others, like Hestra, using a proprietary sizing system of their own.
-Make sure you understand how the gloves you’re buying are sized.
+One of the most important factors in choosing the right ski gloves or mittens is sizing.
+Too tight, and they’ll be uncomfortable; too loose, and you’ll lose dexterity, warmth, and water-resistance.
+While most companies go with the generic “small-medium-large” sizing, others offer short and long versions.
+The best ski glove brands, like Hestra, use a proprietary sizing system.
+Whichever model you choose, make sure you understand how the gloves you’re buying are sized.

 Your gloves will be in the snow more than anything else.
-Next to your head, your extremities like your hands are another part of your body that will experience the most heat loss.
-Here, you’ll want to find gloves that have a good deal of insulation, and waterproof, preventing your hands from getting cold and wet.
-A removable liner is a bonus: some manufacturers sell separate liners for some of their gloves that allow you to customize warmth and comfort to your liking.
+Next to your head, your extremities experience the most heat loss.
+Here, you’ll want to find ski gloves that are insulated and waterproof, preventing your hands from getting cold and wet.
+A removable liner is a bonus.
+Some manufacturers sell separate liners for their gloves that allow you to customize warmth and comfort to your liking.

-Finally, avoid bulky gloves: the minute you take off your gloves for any reason while on the slopes, you lose heat.
-You should be able to work with your gloves on, and most ski gloves are designed to maximize heat retention but are nimble enough to allow you to retain the use of your fingers.
+Finally, avoid bulky gloves.
+The minute you remove your gloves for any reason while on the slopes, you lose heat.
+You should be able to work and play with your gloves on.
+Most ski gloves are designed to maximize heat retention but are nimble enough to allow you to retain the use of your fingers.

 Article originally published by Ed Oswald on October 2019.

 - The Best Ski and Snowboard Jackets for 2021

 - Winter Is Coming: The Best Men’s Down Jackets for Every Budget